ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

 excerpt_separator: <!--more-->
 ---

-On the importance of keeping your packages up to date.
+About keeping your packages up to date.

 <!--more-->